 We were unable to obtain sufficient appropriate audit evidence to determine if there are legal obligations associated with the retirement of tangible capital assets that could result in an asset retirement obligation, as an analysis has not been performed on the Municipality's tangible capital assets for that purpose.
 This is a departure from Canadian public sector accounting standards.
-Therefore, we were not able to determine whether any adjustments might be necessary to tangible capital assets and long-term liabilities at April 1, 2022 and March 31, 2023 as well as expenses and annual surplus for the year ended March 31, 2023.
+Therefore, we were not able to determine whether any adjustments might be necessary to tangible capital assets and long-term liabilities at March 31, 2023 and March 31, 2024 as well as expenses and annual surplus for the years ended March 31, 2023 and March 31, 2024.
+Our audit opinion on the consolidated financial statements for the year ended March 31, 2023 was modified because of the effects of the departure from Canadian public sector accounting standards.